K-Yo/olivontech/content/posts/xsoar/local-development.en.md

 If necessary, you can add `from CommonServerUserPython import *` as a third import if you have code in that file as well.

-You also need Pylance in vscode if it is not already installed.
+You also need Pylance in VSCode if it is not already installed.

 You should then have the files as shown below, and now have a development environment where you can enjoy syntax highlighting, linting (notably the very powerful type checking), and dynamic debugging.